ufs-community/land-DA_workflow/docs/source/TechnicalOverview.rst

 ======================

-The main repository for the Land DA System is named ``land-offline_workflow``; it is available on GitHub at https://github.com/NOAA-PSL/land-offline_workflow.
+The main repository for the Land DA System is named ``land-offline_workflow``; it is available on GitHub at https://github.com/NOAA-EPIC/land-offline_workflow/.
 A number of submodules are nested under the main ``land-offline_workflow`` directory.
-When the ``land-offline_workflow`` repository is cloned with the ``--recurse-submodules`` argument, the basic directory structure will be similar to the example below.
+When the ``release/public-v1.0.0`` branch of the ``land-offline_workflow`` repository is cloned with the ``--recursive`` argument, the basic directory structure will be similar to the example below.
 Some files and directories have been removed for brevity.

-..
-COMMENT: Update GitHub link later to reflect NOAA-EPIC location.

 .. code-block:: console

    land-offline_workflow
     ├── DA_update
-    │     ├── IMS_proc
     │     ├── add_jedi_incr
+    │     ├── jedi/fv3-jedi
-    │     └── jedi
+    │     └── do_LandDA.sh
     ├── cmake
     ├── configures
     ├── docs
     ├── ensemble_pert
+    ├── modulefiles
+    ├── test
     ├── ufs-land-driver
     │     └── ccpp-physics
     ├── vector2tile
     ├── CMakeLists.txt
+    ├── README.md
+    ├── LICENSE
+    ├── do_submit_cycle.sh
+    ├── release.environment
+    ├── settings_DA_*
+    ├── submit_cycle.sh
-    └── README.md
+    └── template.*

 Land DA Components
 =====================